 The company sells an “AI-in-Sensor” system-on-a-chip that enables faster processing of AI problems at the edge of the network.

-Fresh off a round of funding worth $13.2 million, edge artificial intelligence startup AIStorm announced their first two products.
+Fresh off a round of funding worth $13.2 million, edge artificial intelligence startup AIStorm announced its first two products.
 The company sells an “AI-in-Sensor” system-on-a-chip that enables faster processing of AI problems at the edge of the network.

 See also: IBM doubles down on Watson bet

-The IoT Vision and Waveform chips are designed for smartphones, wearables and other IoT uses.
-They are designed to assist with things like heart monitoring, drone imaging, fingerprint sensing, gesture control, image stabilization, voice input and more.
 The company’s Advanced Driver Assistance System assists vehicles in processing data that can help improve safety by increasing collision avoidance.